nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/dotnet.md

 ### The Query API

-We are still designing the cross-platform query API; it will appear in a future preview release.
+We are still designing the cross-platform query API; it will appear in a future preview release (likely DB004).
 Unlike iOS, there is no built in string based query mechanism in C# so we lack the ability to include a platform specific query mechanism at this time (LINQ is dependent on strongly typed objects and the "model" API, which will need to be released first)